CalumBradbury24/AirQualityMonitor/README.md

-# Air Quality Monitor
+# Air Quality Monitor Front End
-Built with React.js, MongoDB Atlas, Node.js and Express.js.
+Built with React.js (Redux, Hooks, Router), HTML5, CSS3/Sass

 ## About
-This hobby project is a web application that monitors particulate matter in the atmosphere and displays and analyses the readings on a dashboard.
+This hobby project consists of a Raspberry PI that monitors particulate matter in the atmosphere and displays and analyses the readings on a web application dashboard.